 The Thermal Infrared Laboratory (TIRLab) of INGV-Osservatorio Vesuviano manages the thermal infrared permanent volcanic surveillance network (TIRNet) of the volcanic areas of Campi Flegrei and Vesuvio (Italy).
-TIRNet network is composed of 7 stations which acquire IR frames of volcanic sites characterized by thermal anomalies due to diffuse degassing.
+TIRNet network is composed of 7 stations which acquire IR frames of diffuse degassing volcanic areas characterized by thermal anomalies.

 Fabio Sansivero (responsabile)